Or speak to someone today on (02) 9167 0209

-A Detail & Level Survey is an essential component of a DA.
-No council will consider a lodgment without one due to the importance of the information for successful design and construction.
+A Contour Survey is an essential component of a DA.
+No council will consider a lodgement without one due to the importance of the information for successful design and construction.

 Once you have submitted a DA, your local council will review your application, along with your survey and construction plans.
 Then, they will issue one of three verdicts:

 No construction can take place without the local council approving your lodged DA.